 History of the NYQM Cemetery

 Situated on one of the highest points in Brooklyn, the Quaker Burial Ground began in 1849 (before Prospect Park was created) when nine acres of undeveloped farmland were purchased from four non-Quaker landowners.
 The cemetery is located on what was the border between the city of Brooklyn and the town of Flatbush.
-In the next several years, additional land was purchased, resulting in roughly 12 acres, although the original size may have been larger.

 Access to the cemetery